Berlin Bruisers: History

 The Berlin Bruisers were founded in 2012 by Dave Egan.
 Their first training ground was at Tiergarten, and Tempelhofer Feld, with Michael Felts as coach.

 The first match was a friendly game against the Emerald Warriors on 16 March 2013 at Tempelhofer Feld, and was lost 45–22.

 Their first official match took place at Union Cup 2013 in Bristol against the Stockholm Berserkers.

-They are also participated in the Union Cup (2013-Bristol, 2015-Brüssel, 2017-Madrid, 2019-Dublin), and the Bingham Cup (2018-Amsterdam).
+They are also participated in the Union Cup (2013-Bristol, 2015-Brüssel, 2017-Madrid, 2019-Dublin, 2025 Oslo), and the Bingham Cup (2018-Amsterdam, 2024 Rom).

-First trainings were at Tiergarten, Volkspark Friedrichshain and Tempelhofer Feld (coach: Michael Felts), later at Berliner Sport-Club (coach: Santiago Rubio, Rodolfo Antonini), and since the season 2019/20 they have formed a joint team with the second team of the Berlin Grizzlies (coach: Rodolfo Antonini).
+First trainings were at Tiergarten, Volkspark Friedrichshain and Tempelhofer Feld (coach: Michael Felts), later at Berliner Sport-Club (coach: Santiago Rubio, Rodolfo Antonini).
+During the season 2019/20, 2020/2021, 2021/2022 the Men* Team have formed a joint team with the second team of the Berlin Grizzlies (coach: Rodolfo Antonini 2019-2020 and then Michael Jackson).
+After that the team played one season without SG and then formed an SG with SC Siemenstadt (Coach Mattiu Peel).
+Since the season 2024/2025, they have been trained by Ailish Brennan.

+The FLINTA-Team started during the season 2021/2022 in the Regionalliga for 7s Rugby.
+They formed with other berlin rugby clubs a joint team for Rugby XV.
+They are coached by Rodolfo Antonini.

+The Touch-Team started 2023 and are coached by Timothée Prouvost.

+The team trains in Treptow-Köpenick.

 Crest and colours

 The club colours are dark violet and white.
 The team crest is a shield with a bandaged head in form of a rugby ball on shoulders.